reflectoring/reflectoring.github.io/_posts/2020-02-17-constructor-injection.md

 Thus dependency injection helps in implementing inversion of control meaning, the responsibility of object creation and injecting the dependencies is given to the framework (i.e. Container in Spring) instead of the class creating the dependent objects by itself.

-We can implement this in three ways:
+We can achieve this in three ways:

 1. Constructor based injection
 2. Field based injection
 3. Setter based injection

 You can find the code of the example demonstrated in the below git URL.
 {% include github-project.html url="https://github.com/vasudhavenkatesan/DependencyInjectionExample" %}